cabforum/forum/SCWG-charter.md

 * No more than twenty-seven (27) months have elapsed since the beginning of the reported-on period and no more than fifteen (15) months since the end of the reported-on period;
 * The audit report was prepared by a properly-Qualified Auditor.

 In addition, the member organization actively issues certificates to Web servers that are openly accessible from the Internet, such certificates being treated as valid when using a browser created by a Certificate Consumer Member.
 Applicants that do not meet this requirement, but otherwise meet membership criteria may be granted Probationary Member status under Bylaw Sections 2.1 and 3.3 for a period of time to be designated by the SCWG.
-Furthermore, all Certificate Issuers must attend at least 30% of SCWG teleconferences in any six-month period and at least one SCWG face-to-face meeting in any twelve-month period.
+Furthermore, all Certificate Issuers must attend at least 30% of SCWG teleconferences in any six-month period and at least one SCWG face-to-face meeting (either physically or virtually) in any twelve-month period.

    2) **Root Certificate Issuer:** The member organization operates a certification authority that has a publicly-available audit report or attestation statement that complies with one of the following schemes:
 * “WebTrust for CAs v2.0 or newer”; or